 I didn’t plan on going to a grassroots activist rally that day, June 4, 2018.
-But my days offer many different opportunities, so I wasn’t surprised.
-Traveling to Springfield with the Director of Religious & Spiritual Life and College Chaplain Rev. Matilda Cantwell and I travelled to Springfield to attend a rally sponsored by the Poor People’s Campaign, since supporting causes dedicated to the dignity and wellbeing of marginalized groups is part of the mission of our Center.
+But my days as Muslim Student Adviser offer many different opportunities, so I wasn’t surprised.
+Director of Religious & Spiritual Life and College Chaplain Rev. Matilda Cantwell and I travelled to Springfield to attend a rally sponsored by the Poor People’s Campaign, since supporting causes dedicated to the dignity and wellbeing of marginalized groups is part of the mission of our Center.

-We met up with the group of protestors in the central grassy area of Court Street across from City Hall.
+We met up with the group of protesters in the central grassy area of Court Street across from City Hall.
 There were a couple hundred people of all backgrounds with homemade signs and spirited attitudes.
 Taking turns at the podium were a local Springfield minister, the director of Arise for Social Justice, a young rap artist, and a series of mother-activists deploring the mold in the public school buildings where their children face the devastating effects of asthma.
 They charged the city with negligence in enforcing the state sanitary code that governs Springfield’s aging housing stock.
 According to literature distributed to the crowd, “Springfield has the highest number of asthma-related emergency room visits in the nation,” ranking number one “as the most challenging city for asthma in the United States.”
 Speakers lamented about poor families subjected to asthma triggers such as rodent droppings, mold, and cockroaches.